Image courtesy of Naypong / FreeDigitalPhotos.net

 In looking forward to 2012, I researched New Year’s resolutions and discovered that most people share very similar resolutions, which inevitably relate to health and self-improvement.

-*** Gratuitous plug: if you are one of the many who has made a NY resolution relating to health, please consider coming along to my “Juices, Smoothies & Salads” Uncooking Class on Thursday, 12 January.
-Your investment of $55 will give you new flavours, techniques and info that will help you to be more creative in the kitchen; more details via AFA news. ***
+*** Gratuitous plug: if you are one of the many who has made a NY resolution relating to health, please consider coming along to my “Juices, Smoothies & Salads” Uncooking Class on Thursday, 12 January [link defunct > removed]. ***

-On the strength of stats that tell me I am more likely to achieve my goals if they are small and tangible (even if they are labelled as NY resolutions), I have reversed my usual anti-resolution stance and set a number of tangible goals for myself and my family this year.
+On the strength of advice that tells me I am more likely to achieve my goals if they are small and tangible (even if they are labelled as NY resolutions), I have reversed my usual anti-resolution stance and set a number of tangible goals for myself and my family this year.

 I will share one in particular, as it relates to you: I will be more present.
 I will open my ears and be more responsive to you, as a reader or client.